 It is a vault, not an enterprise tool.
 Most password managers started as consumer apps and grew into business tools.
 They added team sharing, admin consoles, SSO integration, and compliance features.
 Great for companies.
 Overwhelming for a person who just wants to lock their passwords.

-Lockbox does the opposite.
-It starts with one question: what do people actually store on their phones that needs to be private?
+Lockbox starts with one question: what do people actually store on their phones that needs to be private?

 One app.
 One price.
 Everything encrypted with AES-256-GCM.
 No subscription.
 No cloud dependency.
 No account creation.

-Need to share a password with someone?
+Need to share a password?
 With 1Password, both people need accounts.
-With Bitwarden, same thing.
+With Lockbox:

 The decryption key is in the URL fragment (the part after #), which is never sent to the server.
 Our server literally cannot read the secret.
 It only holds encrypted noise.

-If you are a person who wants a safe place for your passwords, codes, secrets, and private files without paying every month, Lockbox is built for you.
+A safe place for your passwords, codes, secrets, and private files?
+Without paying every month?
+Lockbox is built for you.

 Get Lockbox